On the symplectic cohomology of log Calabi-Yau surfaces: Coefficients in a positive cone and degeneration to the vertex

-\begin{proposition} The symplectic cohomology $SH^0(U)$ may be given the structure of a $\K[P]$--module.
-The homology classes in $H_2(Y;\Z)$ associated to pseudo-holomorphic curves contributing to the product on $SH^0(U)$ lie in $P$.
-Thus, the $SH^0(U)$ has the structure of a $\K[P]$--algebra. \end{proposition}
+\begin{proposition} There is a well-defined subspace $SH^0(U;\K[P]) \subset SH^{0}(U;\K[H_{2}(Y])$ spanned by $\K[P]$-linear combinations of periodic orbits.
+The homology classes associated to pseudo-holomorphic curves contributing to the product lie in $P$.
+Thus, $SH^0(U,\K[P])$ is closed under multiplication, and has the structure of a $\K[P]$--algebra. \end{proposition}

-\begin{remark} Regarding the symplectic cohomology as a family over the base given by the spectrum of the coefficient ring, we may interpret the passage from $\K$ to $\K[H_2(Y;\Z)]$ to $\K[P]$ as passing from a point to an algebraic torus containing that point as its identity element, and then to a partial compactification of that algebraic torus. \end{remark}
+\begin{remark} Regarding the symplectic cohomology as a family over the base given by the spectrum of the coefficient ring, we may interpret the change from $\K$ to $\K[H_2(Y)]$ to $\K[P]$ as changing the base first from a point to an algebraic torus containing that point as its identity element, and then to a partial compactification of that algebraic torus. \end{remark}

 The proof of Proposition \ref{prop:effectivity} uses the same neck--stretching argument used to describe the differential.
 Consider three periodic orbits $\gamma_1$, $\gamma_2$, and $\gamma_3$, and suppose that $u : S \to U$ is a map from the pair of pants that is considered when computing the coefficient of $\gamma_3$ in $\gamma_1 \cdot \gamma_2$.
 This has some class $\phi(u) \in H_2(Y;\Z)$ given by capping off the periodic orbits in the prescribed way.
 To show that $\phi(u)$ is in $P$, we deform the situation just as in section \ref{sec:neck-stretching}.
-Suppose that curves in class $\phi(u)$ contribute a nonzero count to the coefficient of $\gamma_3$ in $\gamma_1\cdot \gamma_2$, and that such curves persist through out the neck--stretching process.
+Suppose that curves in class $\phi(u)$ contribute a nonzero count to the coefficient of $\gamma_3$ in $\gamma_1\cdot \gamma_2$, and that such curves persist through out the neck--stretching process, which also involves canceling the perturbation of the Hamiltonian to make $H$ radial.
 The limiting configuration is a building, with one level in $U$, and other levels in $\Sigma \times \R$.
 The homology class of the limiting configuration is the sum of the homology classes associated to each of the levels, where we may embed $\R\times \Sigma$ into $Y$ as a tubular neighborhood of $D$ with $D$ itself removed.
 This involves capping off all of the Reeb orbits where the curve breaks, but because different levels are joined along Reeb orbits, all of the ``caps'' cancel out except for those associated to the original boundary orbits $\gamma_1,\gamma_2$, and $\gamma_3$.
 We will show that the homology class associated to each level of this broken curve lies in $P$.

 \begin{lemma} If $C$ is the homology class of the level of the broken curve lying in $U$, then $C$ is either zero, or else satisfies $C\cdot D_i \geq 0$ for all $i$ and $C \cdot D > 0$, and hence is in $P$. \end{lemma}